gordonwatts/snowmass-loi-words/README.md

 * Have the `loi` data located at the same level as the work space, and in a directory called `snowmass-lois`.
 * Use the default python installation when asked for a jupyter kernel
+* Use the vscode task to serve jekyll in the devcontainer.
+Note that vscode doesn't seem to always detect the outgoing port, you might need to click on the "ports forwarded" icon and add 4000 by hand.